pharath/pharath.github.io/_posts/2023-11-12-lecture-notes-msip-3.md

     - "the space of tempered distributions.
 It is the continuous <span style="color:red">**dual space of the Schwartz space**</span>"
     - "<span style="color:red">all tempered distributions have a Fourier transform</span>, which is not true for an arbitrary distribution"
     - "The derivative of a tempered distribution is again a tempered distribution"
-    - "The tempered distributions can also be characterized as *slowly growing*, meaning that each derivative of \[the tempered distribution\] $T$ grows at most as fast as some polynomial."
+    - "The tempered distributions can also be characterized as *slowly growing*, meaning that each derivative of \[the tempered distribution\] $T$ grows at most as fast as some polynomial.
+This characterization is dual to the *rapidly falling* behaviour of the derivatives of a function in the Schwartz space, where each derivative of ${\displaystyle \phi }$ decays faster than every inverse power of ${\displaystyle \lvert x\rvert}$."
     - "Tempered distributions generalize the bounded (or slow-growing) locally integrable functions"
 - we can define $\mathcal{F}\delta_x$ by its evaluation at $f\in S(\mathbb{R}^d,\mathbb{C})$ $$\boxed{\mathcal{F}\delta_x(f) := \delta_x(\mathcal{F}f)}$$
   - then, $\delta_x(\mathcal{F}f) = \int_{\mathbb{R}^d} (\mathcal{F}f)d\delta_x = (\mathcal{F}f)(x) = \frac{1}{(2\pi)^{\frac{d}{2}}}\int_{\mathbb{R}^d} f(y)e^{-iyx}dy$, where we used the definition of the **distribution induced by the measure $\delta_x$** <span style="color:green">(1.9 (v))</span> in the 1st and 2nd step and the definition of $\mathcal{F}$ in the last step